IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

     * *Psuedocode*:
         * print all the relative information stored in the game struct
         * Print the game id, agent id, team name, number of krags found, total number of krags, current secret
-        * for each game agent print their pebble id and location
+        * for each guide agent print their pebble id and location
         * print a list of all the clues recieved
         * print the list of all the hints sent